larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 50:35
 those of you that have anxiety, learning problems, issues focusing, the questions I usually get are, "How can I focus better?"
 50:41
-Well, we will get to that, but one of the best ways you can support your mechanisms for good mood, mental health, 50:47 learning, focus, metabolism, et cetera, is to take control of this light exposure behavior at night 50:55 and not get much or any bright light exposure in the middle of the night.
-Red light won't trigger this pathway, 51:02 but very few people have the kind of infrared lights that are set up, or floor lights, and that brings me to an important point, 51:09 which is about the location of light, this hasn't been discussed much out there, I don't think, these cells in our eye, Light Location
+Well, we will get to that, but **one of the best ways you can support your mechanisms for good mood, mental health, 50:47 learning, focus, metabolism, et cetera, is to take control of this light exposure behavior at night 50:55 and not get much or any bright light exposure in the middle of the night**.
+Red light won't trigger this pathway, 51:02 but very few people have the kind of infrared lights that are set up, or floor lights, and that brings me to an important point, 51:09 which is about the location of light, this hasn't been discussed much out there, I don't think, **these cells in our eye, Light Location
 51:15
 these neurons that signal the central clock, reside mostly, not exclusively, but mostly,